saif33yk/saif33yk/_pages/rules.md

 ---
 layout: page
 title: Server Rules
+show_in_nav: true
+order: 2
 ---

-## Server Rules
+## General Rules

-1. Respect all players and staff
+1. Respect all players and staff members
-2. No cheating or exploiting
+2. No cheating, hacking or exploiting
-3. Roleplay realistically
+3. Roleplay realistically at all times

-4. No racism or discrimination
-5. Follow all server guidelines
+## Roleplay Guidelines
+- Stay in character at all times
+- No random violence (RDM)
+- No vehicle deathmatching (VDM)

+## Consequences
-Breaking rules will result in bans.
+Breaking rules will result in:
+- First offense: Warning
+- Second offense: Temporary ban
+- Severe offenses: Permanent ban